milasudril/midiconstants/README.md

  * `gm-programs.txt` contains names of all General MIDI programs
  * `gm-drumkit.txt` contains names of all General MIDI percussion instruments

+## Usage
+See `example.sh`

-## Control codes
+### Control codes
-Control codes less than 32 have a corresponding Least Significant Byte control code obtained by adding 32 to teh Most Significant Byte control code.
+Control codes less than 32 have a corresponding Least Significant Byte control code obtained by adding 32 to the Most Significant Byte control code.